 These are the kind of tips that make a reader shake his or her head with wonder that they never thought of something that simple, but helpful, themselves.
 Then, voila!
 The new tip is integrated.
 Can you help?

 Jason Womack: Susan, you and I are going to get along.
 Love the way you think.
 The first problem when you deal with how to improve performance is that people have mislabeled the problem.
 They emphatically state the fact that they “don’t have time.”
 So, by default, you are right.

 The systems are what take time to learn about, set up, maintain and enhance.
 Right?
 Do a search in the iTunes app store for “productivity” and “list managers” and you’ll come up with many competing systems; .99 cents will get you an app that promises to: you name it.

 The real place to start, and what your readers can begin thinking about right away, is not the system, but the process they go through in identifying why they need to be productive and work on their performance in the first place.

 Here’s what I recommend.
-Out of the gate, make three lists - not one, not 15 - just three.
+Out of the gate, make three lists.

 - Things to think about some more,